CHN-beta/ovito/doc/manual/reference/modifiers/particles/common_neighbor_analysis.rst

   determines the optimal cutoff radius automatically for each individual particle.

 Interval CNA (with variable cutoff)
-  Sometimes an appriopriate cutoff cannot be found using either the conventional CNA *or* the adaptive CNA, in particular at elevated temperatures.
+  Sometimes an appropriate cutoff cannot be found using either the conventional CNA *or* the adaptive CNA, in particular at elevated temperatures.
 In this case the *Interval Common Neighbor Analysis* (i-CNA) method [`Larsen <https://arxiv.org/abs/2003.08879>`__] may be used.
 For each particle it investigates all possible threshold choices.
 This is slower than the other methods but has a better recognition rate.